What Is A Listing Agreement?

 How Do I Terminate A Listing Agreement?

-If your current REALTOR® has been unable to find any buyers for your home, you may eventually reach the point where you’re ready to cancel the listing agreement.
+If your current agent or REALTOR® has been unable to find any buyers for your home, you may eventually reach the point where you’re ready to cancel the listing agreement.
 Terminating a listing agreement is a pretty straightforward process, and you can often just ask for a release or ask for another REALTOR® if you’re with an agency.

-FAQ: Listing Agreements
+FAQs: Listing Agreements

-You can negotiate on the expiration date with your REALTOR®, but most listing agreements expire within six months.
+You can negotiate on the expiration date with your REALTOR®, but most listing agreements expire within 6 months.
 Once it expires, the contract is terminated, and your home will be taken off the market.
 At that point, you can either find a new real estate agent or extend the listing agreement with your current REALTOR®.

 The Bottom Line

 A listing agreement is an essential first step to selling your home.
-It’s what starts off the home-selling process and outlines the terms of how you’ll work with your real estate agent.
+It’s what starts off the home selling process and outlines the terms of how you’ll work with your real estate agent.

 See What You Qualify For